DDDEastMidlandsLimited/dddem-blog/_posts/2019-11-01-it-takes-a-community.md

 - <a href="https://twitter.com/anna_hax" target="_blank">Anna</a> and <a href="https://twitter.com/JamieTanna" target="_blank">Jamie</a> have kindly run the <a href="https://www.dddeastmidlands.com/hacktoberfest/" target="_blank">Hacktoberfest corner</a>, but have also been helping manage PR's for the DDD East Midlands Blog GitHub account.
 Anna also took over our Twitter on the day of the conference, making sure you were all getting re-tweeted and responded to.

-- <a href="https://twitter.com/short_louise" target="_blank">Louise Paling</a> has given us a lot of things she learnt from being part of the organisation team for DevOpsDayLondon.
+- <a href="https://twitter.com/short_louise" target="_blank">Louise Paling</a> has given us a lot of advice based on what she has learnt from being part of the organisation team for <a href="https://devopsdays.org/events/2020-london/welcome/" target="_blank">DevOpsDayLondon.</a>

-- <a href="https://twitter.com/Brunty" target="_blank">Matt Brunt</a> has been a mentor, a speaker and a good friend.
+- <a href="https://twitter.com/Brunty" target="_blank">Matt Brunt</a> has been a mentor to our speakers, a speaker at the conference and a good friend.
 He has also been my own personal proof reader!

 There are others, but the list will be very long if we mention you all.
-Thank you everyone for your help from driving us to places, to the friendly words of Support.
+Thank you everyone for your help from driving us to places, to the friendly words of support.

 <br/>